-As captured in this panoramic diagram, while the HUB of “The Quantum Wheel” is conflict management (illuminated by the renowned Thomas-Kilmann Conflict Model), the SPOKES of “The Quantum Wheel” are Dr. Kilmann’s eight tracks for achieving long-term organizational success and personal meaning for any group, team, or organization.
+As captured in this panoramic diagram, while the HUB of “The Quantum Wheel” is conflict management (illuminated by the renowned Thomas-Kilmann Conflict Model), the SPOKES of “The Quantum Wheel” are Dr. Kilmann’s eight tracks for achieving long-term success and personal meaning for any group, team, or organization.

 The first three tracks represent the quantum infrastructure (the culture, skills, and teamwork) of a group, community, or organization.
 The next two tracks document the formal systems: Where are we headed (strategy)?
 How can we organize to get there (structure)?
 And what do we receive for helping out (rewards)?
 The last three tracks enable people to improve the quality and speed of their key processes (decisions and actions), as guided by their quantum infrastructure and formal systems.

 What is the principle behind this elaborate sequence of quantum transformation?
 Each track establishes the foundation for achieving the full potential of each subsequent track.
 Indeed, learning how to make the best use of this carefully orchestrated sequence of eight tracks will give you the essential tools for effectively managing the interface of conflict and change within today’s fast-paced, interconnected, global village.

-To highlight the value of seeing the big picture—as illustrated by “The Quantum Wheel”—and then transforming an outdated Newtonian organization into an adaptive quantum organization with the carefully orchestrated sequence of eight tracks, let me share with you what I learned from a three-day workshop that I conducted a number of years ago for the fifty senior executives of a large division of a Fortune 100 company.
+So you can fully appreciate the Kilmann Diagnostics Mission & Method, as illustrated by “The Quantum Wheel,” I will now share what I learned from a three-day workshop that I conducted a number of years ago for the fifty senior executives of a large division of a Fortune 100 company.
 Before these top executives decided to proceed with quantum transformation, they wanted to explore the philosophy of a completely integrated program and thoroughly understand the particular change initiatives that were embedded in each track.

 On the last day of this three-day workshop, after considerable time had already been spent on discussing why the integrated sequence of the eight tracks is fundamentally different from the prevalent cycle of ad-hoc, quick-fix approaches, the chief financial officer (CFO) of the firm raised his hand and proclaimed: “I now understand what you have done.
 When you get right down to it, your completely integrated program is a quick fix!”